-Compared to the rest of the East Bay market, the City Center submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the East Bay market, the City Center submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 15 listings have come on the market, which means leases are probably going fast.
+In the last 90 days, 25 listings have been listed, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 40% of the office spaces in the City Center are subleases, so you might be able to find a shorter term or below market rent.
+About 8% of the available leases in the City Center are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 10,530 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are close to 12 stories.
-Most buildings in this region were built in 1988 and are Class A.
+Even though the median size is 10,530 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this area are approximately 12 floors.
+Most buildings in this market were built in 1988 and are Class A.

-Professional services is the dominant industry in this region.
+Professional services is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst City Center occupants.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.